Indochinese tiger: Threats

 The primary threat to the tiger is poaching for the illegal wildlife trade.
 Tiger bone has been an ingredient in traditional Chinese medicine for more than 1,500 years and is either added to medicinal wine, used in the form of powder, or boiled to a glue-like consistency.
 More than 40 different formulae containing tiger bone were produced by at least 226 Chinese companies in 1993.
 Tiger bone glue is a popular medicine among urban Vietnamese consumers.

 Between 1970 and 1993, South Korea imported 607 kg of tiger bones from Thailand and 2415 kg from China between 1991 and 1993.
-Between 2001 and 2010, wildlife markets were surveyed in Myanmar, Thailand and Laos.
+Between 2001 and 2010, wildlife markets were surveyed in Myanmar, Thailand, and Laos.
 During 13 surveys, 157 body parts of tigers were found, representing at least 91 individuals.
 Whole skins were the most commonly traded parts.
-Bones, paws and penises were offered as aphrodisiacs in places with a large sex industry.
+Bones, paws, and penises were offered as aphrodisiacs in places with a large sex industry.
 Tiger bone wine was offered foremost in shops catering to Chinese customers.
-Traditional medicine accounted for a large portion of products sold and exported to China, Laos and Vietnam.
+Traditional medicine accounted for a large portion of products sold and exported to China, Laos, and Vietnam.

-Between 2000 and 2011, 641 tigers, both live and dead, were seized in 196 incidents in Thailand, Laos, Vietnam, Cambodia and China; 275 tigers were suspected to have leaked into trade from captive facilities.
+Between 2000 and 2011, 641 tigers, both live and dead, were seized in 196 incidents in Thailand, Laos, Vietnam, Cambodia, and China; 275 tigers were suspected to have leaked into trade from captive facilities.
 China was the most common destination of the seized tigers.

-In Myanmar's Hukaung Valley, the Yuzana Corporation alongside local authorities has expropriated more than 200,000 acre of land from more than 600 households since 2006.
+In Myanmar's Hukaung Valley, the Yuzana Corporation, alongside local authorities, has expropriated more than 200,000 acre of land from more than 600 households since 2006.
 Much of the trees have been logged, and the land has been transformed into plantations.
 Some of the land taken by the Yazana Corporation had been deemed tiger transit corridors.
 These are areas of land that were supposed to be left untouched by development in order to allow the region's Indochinese tigers to travel between protected pockets of reservation land.

 Conservation

-Since 1993, the Indochinese tiger is listed on CITES Appendix I, making international trade illegal.
-China, South Korea, Vietnam, Singapore and Taiwan banned trade in tigers and sale of medicinal derivatives.
+Since 1993, the Indochinese tiger has been listed on CITES Appendix I, making international trade illegal.
+China, South Korea, Vietnam, Singapore, and Taiwan banned trade in tigers and sale of medicinal derivatives.
 Manufacture of tiger-based medicine was banned in China, and the open sale of tiger-based medicine reduced significantly since 1995.